lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

     assert room.latitude == 51.75436293
 ```

+TODO(longitude string??)

+Remember to create an `__init__.py` file in subdirectory of `tests/`, so in this case create `tests/domain/__init__.py`.
 This test ensures that the model can be initialised with the correct values.
 All the parameters of the model are mandatory.
 Later we could want to make some of them optional, and in that case we will have to add the relevant tests.

 Now let's write the `Room` class in the `rentomatic/domain/room.py` file.